isomerpages/nparks-apoc/_conference/Registration.md

 We look forward to welcoming you to Singapore this August!

-[Register now](https://www.sistic.com.sg/events/apoc2023a) to enjoy Early Bird Special of **10%** off the published rates when you sign up by 30 June 2023!
+[Register now](https://www.sistic.com.sg/events/apoc2023a) to enjoy Early Bird Special of **10%** off the published rates when you sign up by 31 July 2023!

 ![conference_registration_fees](/images/conference_registration_fees.JPG)